-Lawrence has lectured extensively nationally and internationally on tactical medicine and has published over 65 articles and other publications on tactical medicine related topics.
-He is a co-author of the textbook Tactical Medicine Essentials.
+Lawrence has lectured extensively nationally and internationally on the subject of Tactical Medicine and has published over 70 articles and other publications and related topics.
+He is a co-author of the widely recognized benchmark textbook Tactical Medicine Essentials now in the second edition.
 He is a California P.O.S.T. certified Firearms Instructor and Rangemaster as well as a Heckler & Koch MP5 Master Instructor.
 Over the years he has has provided special operations emergency medical support for the FBI, DEA and BATF.
 He is also a graduate of the DEA Clandestine Drug Laboratory Investigation School and the California P.O.S.T.
 Academy Instructor Certification Program.
 Lawrence has worked overseas with several European law enforcement agencies to develop and implement tactical medicine programs.

 He is currently working with California POST and EMSA to develop new educational programs to improve medical training for law enforcement officers and medical response for Fire and EMS agencies in active shooter and mass casualty incidents.
 On October 1, 2018 he was given the Tactical Medicine Visionary Leader Award by the American College of Emergency Physicians Section of Tactical Emergency Medicine.
 On August 23, 2019 he was given the Distinguished Service Award by the California Reserve Peace Officers Association.